FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 #### Create folders

-> .createFolder({ path: string, bucket: string })
+> .createFolder({ path: string, bucket?: string })

 Creates a new empty folder.
-Returns a Promise that resolves to the new folder
+Returns a Promise that resolves to the new folder.
+If you don't specify the `bucket` property, `client.defaultBucket` value is going to be used instead.

 ```js
   client